Album Review: The Prodigy - Music For The Jilted Generation

 Break and Enter starts with steady industrial ‘repetitive’ beats layered with the sound of breaking glass.
 This becomes processed and more definite with the addition of a heavier bassline (the dawn of Big Beat), and yes, very ‘ravey’.
 Break and Enter, like Speedway, doesn’t quite manage to become something very special but it’s a good example of the type of music that acts like Orbital were making at the time, and signposts the Big Beat sound The Chemical Brothers would go on to hijack and ultimately refine.

-Their Law, with its chugging guitar riffs, is a precursor to the punk sound and ethos that would permeate 1997’s The Fat of the Land and firmly hallmark all subsequent work.
-The track features Pop Will Eat Itself and predates Keith Flint’s metamorphosis into the bastard lovechild of Johnny Rotten by some years.
+Their Law, with its chugging guitar riffs, is a precursor to the punk sound and ethos that would permeate 1997’s The Fat of the Land and firmly hallmark all their subsequent work.
+The track features Pop Will Eat Itself and predates Keith Flint’s metamorphosis into the b*****d lovechild of Johnny Rotten by some years.
 It’s a powerful number that celebrates illegal rave culture in the vocal samples and lyrics: “What we’re dealing with here is a total lack of respect for the law” and “F*** ‘em and their law.”

 There was one track that really brought me back to this album – and that track is Voodoo People.
 Starting with a raw sampled guitar riff, once the thumping drum ‘n’ bass is added, along with rather primitive tribal samples, it just sounds jaw-droppingly awesome, addictive and LOUD.
-This is a killer track that still sounds fresh and contemporary 23 years on.
+This is a killer track that still sounds fresh and contemporary an astonishing 23 years on.
 For me, Voodoo People is the lynchpin of Jilted and shows Liam Howlett’s musical prowess hitting genius level.

 Poison starts with Howlett swearing after being interrupted by a phone call.
 This track, with its warped beats and call and response vocals from The Prodigy MC Maxim Reality, is a forerunner to their seminal 1996 single, Breathe.
 It also sounds very industrial and again, addictive.